 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-- Exit Knebworth Railway Station and go straight ahead up Park Lane, immediately passing the Station pub (closed May 2019) on your left.
+- Exit Knebworth Railway Station and go straight ahead up Park Lane, immediately passing the Station pub (re-opened February 2020) on your left.
 You are heading gently uphill, your direction west.
 The road swings gently to the left and some 650 metres from the railway station you cross the A1(M) on a bridge.

 - Keep ahead, still on Park Lane, and in 550 metres you come to the village of Old Knebworth at the start of houses on your left and right.
-In some 300 metres, immediately after the last semi-detached house on your right-hand side (190 Park Lane), with a road narrowing measure ahead of you, turn right on a grassy, car wide path between hedges, gently downhill, your direction north.
+In some 300 metres, immediately after the last semi-detached house on your right-hand side (190 Park Lane), with a road narrowing measure ahead of you, there is a green footpath sign at the top of and within the hedge on your right-hand side (in summer it is likely this sign is hidden from view).
+Here turn right on a grassy, car wide path between hedges, gently downhill, your direction north.

 - In 50 metres, with a wooden gate ahead, the path reduces in width and heads down between hedges, with a playing field over to your right.
 In a further 50 metres go through a wooden kissing gate and keep ahead along the left-hand edge of a field, soon with Cowpasture Wood over to your left.
 In 115 metres at the end of the field pass through a wooden kissing gate and turn left on to a broad path along the edge of the wood, with an open field to your right, your direction 305°.
 In 70 metres at a dip in the path, go through a field boundary and keep ahead, uphill.
 In 110 metres go through a wooden barrier and come out onto Old Knebworth Lane.
 Cross over and enter Knebworth Park through a deer protection gate, with a cattle grid to its right.

 - You now walk through the Park on estate tracks and surfaced roads.
-You soon pass Knebworth House over to your left, then the church of St Mary and Thomas of Canterbury to your right (usually kept locked).
+In some 200 metres you pass Knebworth House over to your left, then you come to the church of St Mary and Thomas of Canterbury on your right (usually kept locked).
 Enter the churchyard by the lychgate and follow the path around to the left of the church, to leave the churchyard through a metal swing gate.
 Now keep ahead over a grassy lawn for some 100 metres to bear right to join the estate road and keep ahead on it, your direction west, soon passing through the main car park, with Knebworth Barns Conference Centre and tea room to your left.

 - Keep ahead, soon on a gravel estate road.
 Some 600 metres from the church's swing gate, by a footpath marker post,[!] turn right off the estate road and head diagonally down over grassy parkland, on a clear way, your direction 280° and head towards the next marker post.
 At the post follow the grassy way as it swings gently around to the right.
 Some 580 metres from leaving the gravel estate road, you leave the park through a metal deer protection gate.
 You now head through overgrowth for some 25 metres to come out on to the B656 road.

 - Cross over the road and enter Graffidge Wood by a footpath sign, on to tracks and paths that can be muddy in winter.
 Follow the track, initially close to the right-hand edge of the wood, as it meanders through the wood.
-In 220 metres you pass a fixed camp and outwood bound centre over to your right.
-Some 125 metres beyond the end of the camp [!] you come to a marker post.
-Here bear right off the track, keep ahead for 25 metres to cross over another main earth track, and by another marker post [!] take the narrower path directly ahead of you, into woodland, your direction 285°.
+In 220 metres you pass a seasonal camp and outward bound centre over to your right.
+Some 125 metres beyond the end of the camp [!] you come to a marker post with yellow and green arrows.
+Here bear right off the track, keep ahead for 25 metres to cross over another main earth track, and by another marker post with similar coloured arrows [!] take the narrower path directly ahead of you, into woodland, your direction 285°.

 - Follow the edge of wood on your left as your way gradually swings to the left.
 In 620 metres at the end of the wood turn sharp left to follow the direction of the footpath sign, due south, gently down the right-hand edge of the wood, with open fields to your right.
 In 220 metres at the end of the wood on your left, keep ahead between open fields, with a tree line to your left, now gently uphill.
 In 135 metres pass through a hedge to come out onto a road, Three Houses Lane, where you turn right .
 In 300 metres and just before Three Houses Farm, turn left off the road to follow the footpath sign onto a grassy way, with a woodland strip to your left and a fenceline to your right with horse paddocks beyond.